Theo-/sequelize-turbo/README.md

 # Sequelize Turbo

-Turbo is a caching layer that is eventually consitant for FAUW (Frequent access, unfrequent writes) objects.
+Turbo is a caching layer that is eventually consistent for FAUW (Frequent access, unfrequent writes) objects.

 ## How to install